wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/defender-office-365-explore/includes/protect-against-threats.md

 - **Connection filtering**: Identifies good and bad email source servers early in the inbound email connection via the IP allowlist, IP blocklist, and the safe list (a dynamic but non-editable list of trusted senders maintained by Microsoft).
 You configure these settings in the connection filter policy.
 - **Spam filtering (content filtering)**: It uses the following spam filtering verdicts to classify messages: Spam, High confidence spam, Bulk email, Phishing email, and High confidence phishing email.
 - **Outbound spam filtering**: This will check to make sure that your users don't send spam, either in outbound message content or by exceeding outbound message limits.
 - **Spoof intelligence**: When a sender spoofs an email address, they appear to be a user in one of your organization's domains, or a user in an external domain that sends email to your organization.
-Anti-phishing protection

 ## Phishing protection

 Phishing is an email attack that tries to steal sensitive information in messages that may appear to be from legitimate or trusted senders.
-There are specific categories of phishing.
-For example:
+Categories of phishing include:

-- **Spear phishing** uses focused, customized content that's tailored to the targeted recipients, typically, after reconnaissance on the recipients by the attacker.
+- **Spear phishing** uses focused, customized content that's tailored to the targeted recipients, typically after reconnaissance on the recipients by the attacker.
 - **Whaling** is directed at executives or other high value targets within an organization for maximum effect.
-- **Business email compromise** uses forged trusted senders, for example financial officers, customers, and trusted partners to trick recipients into approving payments, transferring funds, or revealing customer data.
-Learn more by watching this video.
+- **Business email compromise** uses forged trusted senders, for example, financial officers, customers, or trusted partners to trick recipients into approving payments, transferring funds, or revealing customer data.
 - **Ransomware** encrypts your data and demands payment to decrypt it.
 This almost always starts out as a phishing message.
 Anti-phishing protection can't help you decrypt encrypted files, but it can help detect the initial phishing messages that are associated with the ransomware campaign.

 Microsoft Defender for Office 365 contains additional and more advanced anti-phishing features: